Abu Tig

 Abu Tig (أبو تيج; Ⲧⲁⲡⲟⲑⲏⲕⲏ Tapothēkē /cop/) is a city in the Asyut Governorate of Egypt.
-Located on the west bank of the Nile, it has an estimatied population of 112,077 inhabitants as of 2023.
+Located on the west bank of the Nile, it has an estimated population of 112,077 inhabitants as of 2023.

 Abu Tig is the third largest city in Asyut Governorate in Egypt after Asyut itself and Dairut.
 Abu-Tig is very famous for herbs and botanicals all over Egypt.
-In the Ancient era, Abu-Tig was and still considered as the central hub for fresh and natural fruits and vegetables as well as herbs and spices.
+In the Ancient era, Abu-Tig was and is still considered as the central hub for fresh and natural fruits and vegetables as well as herbs and spices.
 It is not only a commercial city but is famous for El Farghal Mosque as well.
 El Farghal Mosque, with its twin minarets, is the largest mosque in Upper Egypt.
 Many people come to Abu Tig every year in July to visit El Farghal Mosque and celebrate at the El Farghal fair.
 During holidays and feasts, people from all over Upper Egypt come to Abu Tig to visit its zoo, called "Nasser Zoo".